JaedenRotondo/CollabTex/SIGNALING_SERVER_SECURITY.md

 1. **Uptime monitoring**: Use Render's health checks or external services
 2. **Log aggregation**: Stream logs to a service like Datadog or Loggly
-3. **Alerts**: Set up notifications for authentication failures or high traffic
+3. **Alerts**: Set up notifications for origin validation failures or high traffic

 By following this guide, your signaling server will only accept connections from your CollabTex website, preventing unauthorized usage while maintaining reliable service for your users.